How I used Zinc Picolinate to cure my acne when nothing else worked

 Now Foods 50 mg Zinc Picolinate was the first zinc supplement I was taking.

 After a few months, when I thought my deficiency was corrected and I was feeling much better, I decreased that to 22 mg of zinc picolinate and I’ve continued on this dose ever since.
-This is zinc supplement I take now.
+This is the zinc supplement I take now.

 I’m surprised how well it worked.
 But taking zinc did effectively cure my acne and it’s possible that it might work for you.